jeanpaulsio/notes/general/domain_driven_design/chapter_14.md

 > Large-scale structure brings consistency to disparate parts to help those parts mesh.
 Structure and distillation make the complex relationships between parts comprehensible while keeping the big picture in view.
 Bounded contexts allow work to proceed in different parts without corrupting the model or unintentionally fragmenting it.
 Adding these concepts to the team's UBIQUITOUS LANGUAGE helps developers work out their solutions

-What does this all mean??????

 Chapter 14 talks about __bounded contexts__

 # Chapter 14 - Maintaining Model Integrity

-Welcome to Iteration: a weekly podcast about development and design through the lens of amazing books, chapter-by-chapter

-Intro

-Today we will be kicking off the final section - Part 4: Strategic Design.
-This section is all about scale and the problems that come with large domains.
-Evans gives us three helpful themes that allow developers to wrangle this problem.
-This chapter touches on the first theme: context.

 * begins with a story of two teams working on a project
 * one team had already implemented an object called `Charge`
 * the other team needed to implement a similar feature so they were determined to reuse this `Charge` object
-* but the existing `Charge` object didnt' quite fit their needs.
+* but the existing `Charge` object didn't quite fit their needs.
 * they didn't need a lot of the associations that came with it and they needed to customize it to add some more functionality
 * this lead to a ton of bugs
 * _problem_: two different models trying to implement a `Charge` object just because it shared the same name

 Two ways to fix this.